 - work readiness.

-The following Special Access courses are exempt from the TAFE NSW Fee for eligible students.
+The following Special Access courses are exempt from the TAFE NSW Fee for eligible students in 2014.
 A personal exemption application for these courses is not required.

 ||10093NAT Course in Vocational and Community Engagement

 ||10077NAT Certificate II in Skills for Work and Study

 ||10087NAT Certificate I in Access to Work and Training (Introductory)

 ||10088NAT Certificate I in Access to Work and Training